mozilla-b2g/gaia/README.md

 [The Gaia/Hacking page on MDN](https://developer.mozilla.org/en-US/docs/Mozilla/Firefox_OS/Platform/Gaia/Hacking) has all the information that you need to start working on Gaia, including building and running Gaia on a compatible device or desktop computer.

+## Shepherd (bot)

+Opt-into new features by adding +shepherd to your first commit.

+Features available:
+  - automatic github -> bugzilla linking

 ## Tests

 ### Unit Tests